-Cory Bailey enters his first season on the Chanticleer football staff.
-The former Assumption College head coach will serve as Coastal's recruiting coordinator and defensive line coach.
+Cory Bailey enters his second season on the Chanticleer football staff.
+The former Assumption College head coach serves as Coastal's recruiting coordinator and defensive line coach.

 Bailey spent eight years as the Assumption head coach and compiled a 32-50 record over two stints.
 From 2004-07, he posted a 13-28 record and was 19-22 from 2009-12, leaving the institution to pursue an opportunity in the private sector for the 2008 season.

 Under Bailey’s guidance, the Greyhounds posted back-to-back winning records (2009 and ‘10) for the first time in program history.
 The 2010 season was highlighted by victories over Division I opponents Fordham University and Wagner College.
 The `Hounds victory over Fordham came on the road at Bailey’s alma mater and was the first road victory for Assumption over a Division I program.

 Assumption ranked among the NCAA Division II top 15 in sacks over the past two seasons and among the top 30 in tackles for loss.
 The `Hounds ranked ninth in sacks (3.0 per game) in 2012 and 27th in tackles for loss, while ranking 11th in sacks and 29th in tackles for loss in 2011.